cybarcher/Auto-nmap/README.md

 # Auto-nmap

+# About
-Runs nmap scans with multithreading and generates scan results in HTML format
+* Runs nmap scans with multithreading and generates scan results in HTML format.